SueMottet/bikesharing/README.md

 ## NYC Citi Bike Exploratory Data Analysis Results:

-1. Subcriptions are an important part of the NYC Citi Bike program.
+1. Subscriptions are an important part of the NYC Citi Bike program.
 Customer usage though less consistent is not insignificant and should be factored in for success of the program in Des Moines.
-2. Commuting patterns around areas of commerce in Des Moine should be used to determine bike station locations, the distance between them, and the number of bikes to place at each station.
+2. Commuting patterns around key areas of commerce in Des Moines should be used to determine bike station locations, the distance between them, and the number of bikes to place at each station.
 3. Bike friendly sight-seeing and tourist sites should also be targeted for bike station locations and the site related usage and traffic patterns analyzed to help determine the number of bikes to place at nearby bike stations.
-4. Setting up this same dashboard for the Des Moine program and keeping it updated would allow the program to learn more about their bike usage and adapt the program for better continued success.
+4. Setting up this same dashboard for the Des Moines program and keeping it updated would allow the program to learn more about their bike usage and adapt the program for better continued success.

 ## References:
 * Best practices for effective dashboards: https://help.tableau.com/current/pro/desktop/en-us/dashboards_best_practices.htm